 If You Send Us Personal Information

 We do not collect personal information for any purpose other than to respond to your request.
-The only personal information that we collect is what you decide to give us by ordering publications, sending us an e-mail, or subscribing to our e-mail or SMS subscription services.
+The only personal information that we collect is what you decide to give us by ordering publications, sending us an e-mail, or subscribing to our e-mail subscription services.
 If you choose to provide us with personal information — like filling out a Contact Us form, with an e-mail address and ZIP code, and submitting it to us through the website — we use that information to respond to your message, and to help get you the information you requested.
 Similarly, if you order a publication from us, we will collect your name, and mailing address to fulfill your order.

 We only share the information you give us with another government agency if your question relates to that agency, or as otherwise required by law.
 USA.gov never collects information or creates individual profiles for commercial marketing.

 For site security purposes and to ensure that this service remains available to all users, this government computer system employs commercial software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.

 Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.
 Raw data logs are used for no other purposes and are scheduled for regular destruction in accordance with National Archives and Records Administration guidelines.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 USA.gov links to many websites created and maintained by other public and/or private organizations as outlined in our Linking Policy.
 If you click a link to an outside website, such as Facebook or YouTube, you will leave the USA.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.